-Local HHSC eligibility staff utilize TIERS to indicate the work registration status based on screening and assessment of client-provided information and verification sources.
-HHSC sends a daily electronic file through HHSC TIERS/TWC TWIST interface of all SNAP recipients to TWC when SNAP is certified and when the SNAP recipient's work registration code changes.
-The daily electronic file contains indicators to designate if the SNAP recipient is mandatory or exempt to participate in E&T.

-TWC uses information from this daily electronic file to outreach mandatory work registrants, which include ABAWDs, and SNAP E&T General Population.
-Data on exempt recipients is received in the electronic file so that they can volunteer in the E&T program.
-TWC also uses the automated interface to notify HHSC of SNAP recipients' good cause recommendations, and noncompliance with SNAP E&T.
+Local HHSC eligibility staff use TIERS to indicate the work registration status based on screening and assessment of client-provided information and verification sources.
+HHSC sends a daily electronic file through an HHSC TIERS/TWC TWIST interface of all SNAP recipients to TWC when SNAP is certified and when the SNAP recipient's work registration code changes.
+The daily electronic file contains indicators to designate if the SNAP recipient is mandatory or exempt to participate in E&T. TWC uses information from this daily electronic file to outreach mandatory work registrants, which include ABAWDs and General Population SNAP recipients.
+HHSC sends TWC data on exempt SNAP recipients through the electronic file so that exempt SNAP recipients can volunteer to participate in the E&T program.
+TWC also uses the automated interface to notify HHSC of SNAP recipients' good cause recommendations and noncompliance with SNAP E&T program requirements.